All posts

 One important clarification: ETH bridged to Arbitrum One arrives as native ETH, not a wrapped token — it is immediately usable for gas and all on-chain activity.

-What Are the Main Routes to Bridge ETH to Arbitrum?
+What are the main routes to bridge ETH to Arbitrum?

 Three categories of route exist for moving ETH to Arbitrum, each optimized for a different priority.
 Selecting the right one depends on transfer size, acceptable wait time, and whether you need automated routing.